RuchiDeo266/task-tracker-cli/README.md

 ### Installing

-Fork and clone this github.
-Open the terminal, go to the saved folder(clone of gitreopo)
+Fork and clone this github [TaskTracker](https://github.com/RuchiDeo266/task-tracker-cli.git).
+Open the terminal, go to the saved folder(clone of gitreopo), then open the terminal type the below command.

 Write in the CLI